This sunny Central Oregon treasure is the perfect spring escape for hikers and rockhounds.

 Where to Go

 The fossil beds units can be visited in whatever order you like.
-Our typical weekend itinerary for visiting the John Day Fossil Beds National Monument starts at the Sheep Rock Unit, where we stop by the Paleontology Center and spend a few hours hiking and exploring.
+Our typical weekend itinerary for visiting the John Day Fossil Beds National Monument starts at the Sheep Rock Unit, where we stop by the awesome Paleontology Center and spend a few hours hiking and exploring.
 After an overnight stay in Mitchell or Fossil (see “where to stay” below), we spend the second day first at the Clarno Unit, followed by the Painted Hills Unit.
 All three units of the monument have interpretive trails, scenic overlooks for awesome photo ops, and picnic areas with restrooms.

 Sheep Rock Unit